scotthamilton77/atlas-mcp-server/atlas-reference.md

 - Can be assigned, prioritized, and categorized
 - Can be linked to dependencies to create structured workflows

 **Knowledge** represents information assets associated with projects, including research findings, documentation, references, or any valuable information.
-Knowledge items:
+Knowledge:

 - Are tagged and categorized by domain
 - Can include citations to external sources